macrozone/seminar_np/app/client/app.coffee.md

 	Greedy = class extends Algorithm
 		decide: decideGreedy

-The gain of this algorithm is at least 1-β, where β is the size of the item with the highest value (weight).
+The gain of this algorithm is at least $1-\beta$, where $\beta$ is the size of the item with the highest value (weight).
-The proof is simple: if we get this item with value β, the gain is certainly higher than β.
+The proof is simple: if we get this item with value $\beta$, the gain is certainly higher than $\beta$.
-If this item does not fit anymore in the knapsack, we will have at least 1-β gain.
+If this item does not fit anymore in the knapsack, we will have at least $1-\beta$ gain.

 Lets do some experiments with it to verify this: